HigherOrderCO/HVM/README.md

 That is possible due to a new model of computation, the Interaction Net, which combines the Turing Machine with the Lambda Calculus.
 Up until recently, that model, despite elegant, was not efficient in practice.
-A recent breaktrough, though, improved its efficiency drastically, giving birth to the HOVM.
+A recent breaktrough, though, improved its efficiency drastically, giving birth to the HVM.
 Despite being a prototype, it already beats mature compilers in many cases, and is set to scale towards uncharted levels of performance.